 Mammoth Spring and the Birth of the Grand Ole Opry

-George D. Hay credits attendance at a hoedown in Mammoth Spring as inspiration for starting the Grand Ole Opry as recorded in his book, “A Story of the Grand Ole Opry.”
-Images of that part of rural America on and near the Arkansas/Missouri border include Ozarks native stone homes inhabited by people devoted to radios and its connection to the outside world, a close look at a family during the 1950’s-1960’s, their floor model short wave radio and sound bites heard from The Grand Ole Opry, the simple country humor of Lonzo and Oscar, ads for Martha White self-rising flour, gospel music and Mother Maybelle, June and Anita Carter are featured in the book.
-Landmark news items are also included such as the 1953 news of Hank Williams’ death in the back seat of his Cadillac, and in 1964, the Beatles having landed at Pigman Ranch, Alton, Mo., for a weekend’s quiet reprieve.
+George D. Hay, in his book “A Story of the Grand Ole Opry,” credits attendance at a hoedown in Mammoth Spring, Arkansas, as inspiration for starting The Grand Ole Opry.
+These images of rural America on and near the Arkansas/Missouri border include the Ozarks native stone homes of people devoted to their radios and that connection to the outside world, a close look at a family during the 1950s-1960s and their floor model short wave radio and sound bites heard from The Grand Ole Opry, the simple country humor of Lonzo and Oscar, ads for Martha White Self-Rising Flour, gospel music, The Carter Family and landmark news items.

 Presenter – Barbara Williams (Missouri State University – West Plains)